 “When skies are gray.”

-I believe he’s referring to Alaska weather.
-The skies are rarely gray here in Arizona.
+Evidently he’s referring to Alaska weather as skies are rarely gray in Arizona.

-When he mimics our children’s names, Gunnar and Miranda, it sounds like,
+When Jess mimics our children’s names, Gunnar and Miranda, it comes out,

 I started coughing one morning because of a cold.
 Jess quickly picked up on it.
 That was several years ago and he’s still mocking me.
-Dr. Lange has yet to ask Jess when he goes in to get nails trimmed,
+I generally ask in return, “Have you taken up smoking again?”
+So far, no reply.

 There’s a good possibility these guys will outlive us.
 Some parrots hang in there ’til eighty.
 At that point, Joleen and I will be well past the century mark.

 I’m not sure what’ll happen then.
 We’ve talked about finding them a new home with younger owners.
 Soon after that discussion it seems Aldo picked up on Jess’s cough.
-Joleen believes it’s a cleverly hatched plan between the two of them.
+My wife believes it’s a cleverly hatched plan between the two of them.